Representing Philadelphia’s cultural district, the Parkway Council is a coalition of

 Center City District invites children to learn and play outside with friends with help from neighboring institutions along the Benjamin Franklin Parkway.
 Stop by every Monday, Tuesday, and Wednesday morning through August 17 for unique, interactive activities that are both educational and entertaining.

-Head to the Fairmount Water Works every other Saturday, 3:00 – 5:00 p.m., July 16 to September 24 for SPLASH, a series of free jazz musical performances held in the lanes of the former Kelly Pool and outside (weather permitting).
-In between thirty-minute musical sets, a concession stand will be open, with food prepared by young, local entrepreneurs of color.
-The concerts complement POOL, the Water Works' current exhibition.
+Head to the Fairmount Water Works every other Saturday, 3:00 – 5:00 p.m., July 16 to September 24 for SPLASH, a series of free jazz performances held in the lanes of the former Kelly Pool and outside (weather permitting).
+A concession stand will be open with food from young, local entrepreneurs of color.
+SPLASH complements POOL, the Water Works' current exhibition.

 The Free Library of Philadelphia at its Parkway Central main branch hosts near daily free events, ranging from author talks with celebrated writers to workshops on practical skills to family activities for all ages.
 Outdoors in Shakespeare Park, enjoy a rich array of free activities for children, including music and movement, toddler and preschool storytime, author talks, and special performances.